HK-Zhang/RiceCereal/README.md

 # RiceCereal CSS Refactor Tool

-1. Highlights the unused css classes of css/scss/sass files by scaning js files in the same folder.
+1. Highlights the unused css classes of css/scss/sass/less files by scaning js files in the same folder.
-2. TODO
+2. TODO MORE.

 ## How to use